3311 Denman Road, Denman Island

 “Everyday I am embraced by nature’s evolving canvas,” says Shirley Phillips of Lilac Sun Pottery.
 “I see the opening of blossoms, rain on rocks, the unfurling of leaves, waves on the ocean…I am always inspired.”

 Phillips successfully captures these fleeting images and feelings in her tactile pottery.
 Specializing in hand building techniques that include rolling, pinching, folding and pressing clay with all manner of human-made and natural objects, her works are always highly textured with intricate patterns.
-Some are smoke-fired in a stacked brick kiln, others are wood-fired in Gordon Hutchens’ Anagama (also known as a climbing-hill-dragon kiln), and others are fired in an electric kiln.
+Some are smoke-fired in a stacked brick kiln, others are wood-fired in master potter Gordon Hutchens’ Anagama (also known as a climbing-hill-dragon kiln), and others are fired in an electric kiln.

 From miniature single stem flower vases and plates bejewelled with melted beach glass, to cups, bowls, masks, wall torsos and more, this artist’s tiny studio and gallery overlooking Baynes Sound from the ferry hill is a treasure trove of affordable gift ideas!